 Published by Philip Shepherd

 This is a new facet of my life and desire to make a success of the novel writing business.
-I do love the crime fiction genre and the noir sub-genre.
+I do love the crime fiction genre and the noir/hard-boiled sub-genre.
 It is the intention to start a novel series where the Protagonist is a private investigator.
-Things go wrong and right for her in this corrupt world in the UK.
+Things go wrong and right for him inside the fiction world.
 View all posts by Philip Shepherd